 The Student Services Manager handles most matters relating to students and the undergraduate and graduate programs.
-In the graduate admissions process she or maintains applicant files, provides notifications, and coordinates department visits and new student orientation.
-For enrolled graduate students, she or maintains student files, prepares personnel actions, provides students with notifications and information, helps schedule exams and defenses, and assists the Chair with teaching appointments.
+In the graduate admissions process she or he maintains applicant files, provides notifications, and coordinates department visits and new student orientation.
+For enrolled graduate students, she or he maintains student files, prepares personnel actions, provides students with notifications and information, helps schedule exams and defenses, and assists the Chair with teaching appointments.
 For undergraduates, she or he coordinates departmental prizes and awards and organizes the departmental commencement ceremony.
 In addition, the Student Services Manager handles reimbursements and payments to vendors, and holds the Department purchasing card.

 In addition to the duties of a receptionist, the Secretary and Registrar maintains the departmental website and edits Tabulae, the annual departmental newsletter; reserves classrooms for departmental functions and after-hours use; assists the Manager with travel reimbursements; submits building maintenance requests; and serves as the departmental Parking Coordinator.
 As Department Registrar, she or he also coordinates the course timetable and classroom requests, under the supervision of the Chair; prepares and distributes the course schedule; deals with student registration issues; assists with the ordering of textbooks and orders desk copies.

-Department Librarian: John Beeby
+Department Librarian: Ethan Glattfelder